Here’s what Treaty means, why it matters, and how we can all play a part.

 The First Peoples’ Assembly of Victoria

-The Assembly is a democratic and independent body made up of Victorian Traditional Owners, representing Victorian Traditional Owners as well as Aboriginal and Torres Strait Islander living in Victoria.
+The Assembly is a democratic and independent body made up of Victorian Traditional Owners, representing Victorian Traditional Owners as well as Aboriginal and Torres Strait Islander peoples living in Victoria.
 Members are elected by their communities to speak up for their rights, ideas and priorities on the journey to Treaty.

 The Treaty Authority